U.S. deserter in Sweden steps forward after 28 years

 A U.S. embassy spokesman declined to comment on the case.

-"My dream scenario is that the responsible authorities realize I have already been punished quite severely for my actions ...
+"My dream scenario is that the responsible authorities realise I have already been punished quite severely for my actions ...
 I have been living 28 years in lies," Hemler said.

 (Reporting by Patrick Lannin; Editing by Sophie Hares)